lukasngl/godogen/README.md

 # godogen

-godogen is quick prototype, that allows you to colocate [godog] step definitions with their pattern.
+godogen is golang codegenerator, that allows you to colocate [godog] step definitions with their pattern.

-Example:
+## Example

 ```go
 // file: godog_steps.go